Overtime Pay

 Dallas overtime lawyer Barry Hersh explains overtime pay rights in plain English and aggressively represents employees wrongfully denied overtime pay or misclassified as an independent contractor to avoid paying overtime wages.
 Hersh Law Firm is available to pursue overtime pay claims for employees all over Texas, including Dallas, Fort Worth, Houston, Austin, El Paso, and San Antonio.

-To learn whether you should be receiving overtime pay, submit your information here for a free evaluation.
+To learn whether you should be receiving overtime pay, submit your information here.

 OVERTIME PAY GUIDELINES

-• Almost all employees who earn less than $23,660 per year automatically are entitled to overtime pay.
+• Almost all employees who earn less than $684 per week / $35,568 per year automatically are entitled to overtime pay.

-• With few exceptions, all hourly employees are entitled to overtime pay.
+• With few exceptions, almost all hourly employees are entitled to overtime pay.

 • Except for employees who regularly work outside the office or travel, most commissioned employees are entitled to overtime pay.

-• Most salaried employees are entitled to overtime pay:
+• Many salaried employees are entitled to overtime pay:

 • Job titles never determine whether you are entitled to overtime pay, but certain jobs almost always qualify for overtime pay: paralegals, file clerks, administrative assistants, inside sales, call center, customer service representatives, IT/help desk, IT “tier-one” support, accounts payable/account receivable representative, and more.